 You can manipulate the text in Illustrator by using various types of colours and effects.
-Let us do some experiment and create fun with attractive text.
+Let us do some experiments and create fun with attractive text.

 Start with the Text

 The most important element you require to begin this experiment is the text.
 From the Textbox select the Text tool (T).
-Click on the artboard and enter some text you of your liking.
+Click on the artboard and enter some text you like.
 Here, I entered ‘WOW’ in caps with the font Gill Sans Ultra Bold.
 After entering, you can scale the text based on the requirement.

 2 Duplicate and Create Outlines